-At present visiting is restricted to visitors for IPU patients, agency staff and essential contractors.
+At present visiting is restricted to visitors for inpatients, agency staff and essential contractors only.
 The following guidance has been developed to support them to keep in touch safely.

 From Tuesday 1 March, patients can have an unrestricted number of visitors but due to space, this is limited to four people at a time (children under 12 are not counted in the maximum of four.)
 Nursing staff will help you make additional arrangements if you are visiting someone in the final days of life.